mherrmann/QuickLook/README.md

 # QuickLook
-[fman](https://fman.io) plugin for previewing the currently selected file in OS X's Quick Look
+[fman](https://fman.io) plugin for previewing the currently selected file with OS X's _Quick Look_ feature.

 ## Usage
 Press `Shift+Space` in fman to preview the file currently under the cursor.